 MICHEL worked with great sound engineers such as Francis Miannay,

-Jacques Lubin and Gerhardt Lehner of the Barclay studios in Paris,
+Jacques Lubin and Gerhardt Lehner at the Barclay studios in Paris,

-Jean-Claude Egreteau at CBS and Mike Sharp at Los Angeles in the
+Jean-Claude Egreteau at CBS studio, and Mike Sharp in Los Angeles in the

 Michel manages his own professional recording studio, and has